Costa Coffee Logo

 Costa Coffee Logo 1971

 The company logo is simple and concise.
-It captures the essence of the brand through the use of visual signs of coffee.
-Represents the inscription Costa in which the letter “O” is replaced by grain in a sombrero hat.
-This element evokes associations with coffee, coffee plantations, a sunny day, bean pickers.
-The inscription is arranged in an arc as if placed on top of an oval coffee bean.
+It captures the essence of the brand through the use of visual cues related to coffee.
+Represents the inscription Costa in which the letter “O” is replaced by a grain in a sombrero hat.
+This element evokes associations with coffee, coffee plantations, a sunny day, and bean pickers.
+The inscription is arranged in an arc, as if it were placed on top of an oval coffee bean.
 The emblem is made in black and white, which very accurately conveys the idea of roasting.

 1995 – today